Charmides

 Has he temperance also?

-If to beauty you add temperance, and if in other respects you are what Critias declares you to be, then, dear Charmides, blessed art
+If to beauty you add temperance, and if in other respects you are what Critias declares you to be, then,

 thou, in being the son of thy mother.
-And here lies the point; for
+And here lies the point; for if, as he declares, you have this gift of temperance already, and are

-you have no need of any charms, whether of Zamolxis or of Abaris the Hyperborean, and I may as well
+temperate enough, in that case you have no need of any charms, whether of Zamolxis or of Abaris the Hyperborean, and I may as well

-but if you have not yet acquired this quality, I must use the charm before I give you the
+let you have the cure of the head at once; but if you have not yet acquired this quality, I must use the charm before

-Please, therefore, to inform me whether you admit the truth of what Critias has been saying;—have you or have you not this
+medicine.
+Please, therefore, to inform me whether you admit the truth of what Critias

 quality of temperance?